MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/set-up-use-irs1099-form.md

 ### To update the 1099 Form Boxes

-In order to support the form changes issued by the IRS, [!INCLUDE[prod_short](../../includes/prod_short.md)] offers the **Update Form Boxes** action to include new codes and other requirements in the 1099 form.
+In order to support the form changes by the IRS, [!INCLUDE[prod_short](../../includes/prod_short.md)] offers the **Update Form Boxes** action to include new codes and other requirements in the 1099 form.
 For more information, see [Regulatory 1099 Format Changes and Details](tax-1099-changes.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **1099 Form Boxes**, and then choose the related link.
 2. Choose the **Update Form Boxes** action.